 Reflux occurs when stomach contents back up into the esophagus.
 Reflux can cause vomiting, spitting up, coughing, or changes in sleeping habits.
 Reflux is different from nasal regurgitation, when formula comes out of the nose during feeding.
 Your primary care provider should be consulted about your baby's reflux symptoms.
-A formula change or a thickening of the formula may be recommended, and in some cases, medication may be prescribed to manage this problem.
+A formula change or a thickening of the formula may be recommended, and some cases, medication may be prescribed to manage this problem.
+Thickening can be challenging specialty when using nursers. so other alternatives for reflux management should be considered first.
+Thickening, frequent burping, upright positioning during feeding and for up to 30 minutes after feeding can help.